trimstray/nginx-admins-handbook/doc/RULES.md

   > All `proxy_*` directives are related to the backends that use the specific backend protocol.

-  > You should use `proxy_pass` only for HTTP servers working on the backend layer (set also the `http://` protocol before referencing the HTTP backend) and other `*_pass` directives only for non-HTTP backend servers (like a uWSGI or FastCGI).
+  > You should always use `proxy_pass` only for HTTP servers working on the backend layer (set also the `http://` protocol before referencing the HTTP backend) and other `*_pass` directives only for non-HTTP backend servers (like a uWSGI or FastCGI).

   > Directives such as `uwsgi_pass`, `fastcgi_pass`, or `scgi_pass` are designed specifically for non-HTTP apps and you should use them instead of the `proxy_pass` (non-HTTP talking).